 - For Picklists, specify the source and format.
 For example, a list of values may originate in your CRM or ERP.
 The format is equally important: “Country – Full Name” or “Country – 2 Letter ISO.”

 - Add notes that describe the data source and its use.
 It’s also vital to document fields no longer in use and why.
-If you want to remove a field, your Data Dictionary can help save time and make proper decisions by documenting fields use in the past along with their history.
+If you want to remove a field, your Data Dictionary can help save time and make proper decisions by documenting fields used in the past along with their history.

-Clean and Standardize your Data
+Clean and Standardize Your Data

-Cleanse and standardize data in your Eloqua instance using one-time uploads.
+You can cleanse and standardize data in your Eloqua instance using one-time uploads.
 And to keep data clean, implement picklists and a contact washing machine.

 Ongoing Data Dictionary Maintenance